d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

 If this is not the case then just substitute file names.

-WHen deploying the staging certificate, [check related resources](#certificate-and-challenge-info).
+When deploying the staging certificate, [check related resources](#certificate-and-challenge-info).
 DNS01 challenge can take several minutes, be patient.
 HTTP01, on the other hand, is usually almost instant.
 Staging certificates usually take quite a bit longer to produce than production ones.